TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 **Warning: content spoilers below!**
 ### 0.3.38β
 * Updated to Survivors of the Void & MSU 1.0.1.
+    * This update has notable balance changes!
+Please delete your configs.
 	* Was a long time coming, with of course more to come.
 * General:
 	* Fixed bugs caused by various interactions between new items / survivors. (ex.
 Molten coin works with ignition tank.)